Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Concrete definitions of transmission matrices

-We shall now examine an alternative possible choice of inductance based on the Schur complement associated to the solution of some auxiliary strongly coercive problem.
-We dedicate a whole section to this particular inductance because it appears as one of the most efficient choices.
+We shall now examine an alternative possible choice of transmission matrix based on the Schur complement associated to the solution of some auxiliary strongly coercive problem.
+We dedicate a whole section to this particular transmission matrix because it appears as one of the most efficient choices.